Milofow/Milofow/Research/Cultural differences & ethics research.md

 > If the laws of a given nation penalize it, and it’s generally socially unacceptable, to act on such misunderstanding - a generally peaceful society seems to be
 > the standard result.

 I think Doug has a point, the ideal situation would be if people just accepted each other.
-Sadly this is not always possible so I agree with Doug that the law could be a good overall mean to create a safe multicultural society.
+Sadly this is not always the case.
+Therefore I agree with Doug that the law could be a good overall means to create a safe multicultural society.

 <i> Source: https://www.quora.com/What-factors-are-needed-for-people-from-different-cultures-to-live-together-peacefully </i>